peteshadbolt/abp/README.md

 ## Documentation
 You can read the full documentation [here](https://peteshadbolt.co.uk/abp/).
 You can also build it locally using Sphinx with `make doc`.

+To install Sphinx on OSX, use `pip install sphinx`.
+If after doing so `make doc` still does not work, some OSX users may also need to install `sphinxcontrib-napoleon` by running `pip install sphinxcontrib-napoleon`.

 ## Installation
 It's easiest to install with `pip`: